Tunneling nanotube: Inhibition

-Role in mitochondrial transfer
+Role in intercellular transfer

+Mitochondria

 Tunneling nanotubes have been implicated as one mechanism by which whole mitochondria can be transferred from cell to cell.
-Interestingly, a recent study in Nature Nanotechnology has reported that cancer cells can hijack the mitochondria from immune cells via physical tunneling nanotubes.
+A recent study in Nature Nanotechnology has reported that cancer cells can hijack the mitochondria from immune cells via physical tunneling nanotubes.
 Mitochondrial DNA damage appears to be the main trigger for the formation of TNTs in order to traffic entire mitochondria, though the exact threshold of damage necessary to induce TNT formation is yet unknown.
 The maximum speed of mitochondria traveling over TNTs was found to be about 80 nm/s, lower than the measured speed of 100-1400 nm/s of axonal transport of mitochondria; this could be due to the smaller diameter of TNTs inhibiting mitochondrial migration.

 In one study, Ahmad et al. used four lines of mesenchymal stem cells, each expressing either a differing phenotype of the Rho-GTPase Miro1; a higher level of Miro1 was associated with more efficient mitochondrial transfer via TNTs.
 Several studies have shown, through the selective blockage of TNT formation, that TNTs are a primary mechanism for the trafficking of whole mitochondria between heterogeneous cells.

-Role in infectious diseases
+One use of this phenomenon is in the recovery from heart attacks.
+When cardiac muscle cells are injured by oxygen deprivation, the damaged mitochondria release reactive oxygen species, which trigger nearby mesenchymal stem cells to produce and donate healthy mitochondria to the damaged muscle cells through TNTs.

+Action potential

+Tunneling nanotubes have been shown to propagate action potentials via their extensions of endoplasmic reticulum that propagate Ca2+ influx through active diffusion.

+Viruses

-Over two dozen types of viruses were found to transfer through and/or modulate TNT.
+Many viruses can transfer their proteins to TNT-connected cells.
+Certain types, such as influenza, have even been found to transfer their genome via TNTs.
+Over two dozen types of viruses have been found to transfer through and/or modulate TNT.
 A 2022 study suggests that SARS-CoV-2 builds tunneling nanotubes from nose cells to gain access to the brain.

-Similar structures
+HIV also appears to spread through TNTs, specifically between dendritic cells.
+Researchers have found that "Long-term nonprogressors" of HIV, who can control the virus without antiretroviral therapy, have a defect in their dendritic cells' ability to create TNTs.

+Prions

+Prions can also spread through TNTs.

+Nanomedicine

+Tunneling nanotubes have the potential to be involved in applications of nanomedicine, as they have shown the ability to transfer such treatments between cells.
+Future applications look to either inhibit TNTs to prevent nanomedicine toxicity from reaching neighboring cells, or to promote TNT formation to increase positive effects of the medicine.